gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <!-- Do not add breaking changes or deprecations here!
 Add them to the upgrade guide instead. -->

+## Build reliability improvements

+Gradle employs a number of optimizations to ensure that builds are executed as fast as possible.
+These optimizations rely on the inputs and outputs of tasks to be well-defined.
+If a task is found to be invalid, Gradle will now execute it without the benefit of parallel execution, up-to-date checks and the build cache.
+For more information See the [user manual on runtime validation](userguide/more_about_tasks.html#sec:task_input_validation).

 ## Plugin development improvements

 ### Included plugin builds